Neural Control: Concurrent System Identification and Control Learning with Neural ODE: Method

 \section{Method}

-In this section, we introduce our method: Neural Optimal Control (NOC), a coupled neural ODE structure that simultaneously learns optimal control as well as system dynamics of unknown dynamical systems.
-We first briefly introduce few relevant concepts before discussions of NOC.
+In this section, we introduce our method: Neural Control (NC), a coupled neural ODE structure that simultaneously learns optimal control as well as system dynamics of unknown dynamical systems.
+We first briefly introduce few relevant concepts before discussions of NC.